tonetheman/aoc2017/readme.md

 # tonys advent of code 2017
 -------------------------

+## Day 3
+Gross gross day.

+I could not solve this one.
+So early in the cycle and I cannot solve one.
+Hopefully this does not mean the others will be harder.

+I worked out some of the math on a spreadsheet for this problem.
+I can see the right bottom corner is related to a square root.
+I think I have worked out which layer the target number is on.

+Next I have to determine how far off 0 it is.
+Sure there is some math I can do there too.
+But it has escaped me so far.

+Horrible for a problem to be so hard so early.

 ## Day 2
 Also in go.
 Interesting thing here is IO for me.
 I am still new enough to go and things like dealing with files are still not natural.